-You can best assist your hermit crab by double-checking its tank conditions.
-Hermit crabs are surprisingly independent creatures.
-If left alone in good conditions, they will stand their best chance of making a full recovery.
+You can best assist a hermit crab by checking the tank conditions.
+If left alone in suitable conditions, they’ll have a better chance of recovering fully.

-Ensure that your tank has enough humidity.
-A humid environment is important for hermit crabs to thrive.
-According to The Proceedings of the Royal Society, hermit crabs use humidity to find their food.
-The ideal humidity depends on the type of hermit crabs that you own.
-If you’re unsure, a good rule of thumb is 70-80% humidity levels.
+According to The Proceedings of the Royal Society, hermit crabs use humidity to find food.
+The ideal humidity level depends on the hermit crab species, but 80% is usually optimal.

-If your humidity is less, mist the tank with non-chlorinated water or bottled water.
-Seek out the most effective ways to raise humidity levels permanently, like adding damped moss to your tank.
+If the humidity is less, mist the tank with non-chlorinated or bottled water.
+Also, changing the substrate or adding moss to the tank can increase the humidity level.

-After checking humidity, ensure your tank has the right temperatures.
-They should not exceed 85 degrees Fahrenheit.
-Doing so can dehydrate hermit crabs, which is a common cause of bubbles.
-During the day, temperatures should be 75 to 85 degrees Fahrenheit.
-At night, 65 to 75 degrees Fahrenheit is normal.
+After checking humidity, ensure the tank’s temperature is 80 degrees Fahrenheit.
+Doing so can dehydrate hermit crabs, and this is a common cause of bubbles.

-Should your aquarium need more heat, you can add a heater or use insulators.
-For example:
+Should the aquarium need more heat, add a heater or use insulators.
+Examples include: